IPvZero/YANG-GETTER/README.md

 Data will be returned in as a Python dictionary, in form of the Cisco IOS-XE Native YANG model

 ### How to Use
 Simply run the script by typing ```python3 yang_getter.py``` and the script will execute.
-First a table will appear demostrating all of the available keywords, after which simply type the keyword of the resource you would like to retrieve!
+First a table will appear demonstrating all of the available keywords, after which you can simply type the keyword of the resource you would like to retrieve!
 Be aware, if you try to pull a resource that isn't configured on the device you will receive an error!
 For example, if you use the "eigrp" keyword - EIGRP must be present on the device.